-If you are developing or managing commercial property assets, Land Remediation Relief can help you improve cash flow and profitability.
+If you are developing or managing commercial property assets, Land Remediation Relief can help property investors improve their cash flow and profitability.

 Introduced in 2001, Land Remediation Relief (LRR) is a generous tax incentive for property trading companies’ and property investors to encourage the clean-up of brownfield and contaminated sites and bring long-term derelict land back into economic use for commercial property.
 The relief may be available on any site which has contamination present from previous industrial activity but also some naturally occurring substances are eligible which could include less developed sites.

 The tax relief is calculated at a generous rate of 150% of qualifying expenditure which means for property traders an additional 50% benefit is realised and when maximised can make a significant cash flow contribution to the developments costs and help improve profitability to a commercial property.
 The additional 50% is available to claim when the land or property is sold.
 Property Investors can claim the full 150% in the year in which the expenditure was incurred.
 In cash terms this is very beneficial.

 The land remediation relief is available to companies which are subject to UK corporation tax.

 How can we help maximise the available tax reliefs for property investors through land remediation relief?

 Our mix of surveying, tax and accounting experience and expertise enables Gateley Capitus to maximise the available tax reliefs and prepare robust Land Remediation Relief claims for submission to HMRC if required.

 We will analyse applicable expenditure, perform the required apportionments and calculations before preparing a fully disclosed claim document which sets out the legal basis and all qualifying expenditure of the Land Remediation Relief claim for property investors.